 One of the things I believe has contributed to the RSH pedal's continued succes through ten years, is that the two effects in the pedals stacks so incredibly well.
 It's like the octave fuzz circuit becomes much more alive in combination with the distortion - which adds interesting overtones to the artificial, synth-like octave-down tones.

 This quality lives on in the Evil Twin mk II.
-Only a little more care has to be taken in dialling it in, because both sections of the pedal has become louder and wilder.
+Only a little more care has to be taken when dialling it in, because both sections of the pedal has become louder and wilder.
 Due to the added recovery gain stage, the octave fuzz circuit can now push the input stage of the distortion circuit much harder, making more extreme effects possible.

 This also means there can be more craziness going on.
 The RSH was a wild beast, and I have had many emails from confused customers who could not understand all the weird clicking noises and stuff going on when the pedal was idling with both effects on and the guitar wide open.
 Well, there's more of that now, because all those little noises can be amplified even more.
 A lot more, actually.
 The Evil Twin is not a nice pedal.
 It's a wild and crazy creative tool, that you have to learn to master.
 So be warned.